Who we are

 The purpose for that data is to be able to respond to queries.

-We use the Contact Form 7 plugin to manage contact form submissions.
+I use the Contact Form 7 plugin to manage contact form submissions.
 The information is sent as email messages that only a select few are allowed to access.
 The information is also stored in the database on our hosting server for backup and later reference purposes.
 WordPress hosts this website.

 Data from the contact form is not shared with third parties.

-We only use WordPress plugins and themes that are hosted by WordPress.org.
+I only use WordPress plugins and themes that are hosted by WordPress.org.
 WordPress.org’s guidelines clearly prohibit tracking users without their explicit informed consent.
 The country in which the data is processed is the UK.

 Contact Form 7’s T&Cs can be found here.